ruyrybeyro/chrootvpn/README.md

         ./vnp.sh -i --vpn=FQDN_DNS_name_of_VPN

-- accept localhost certificate in brower if not Firefox
+- accept localhost certificate in brower if not Firefox or if Firefox is a snap

 	https://localhost:14186/id